amirandalibi/apple-podcasts-review-scraper/README.md

 ```
 node index.js
 ```

 Visit `http://localhost:8000`

-## Where to grab my podcast ID?
+## How do I find my podcast ID?

-Visit the podcast page and grab the id from the url, reference the picture below.
+Visit the podcast page and grab the id from the url, use the picture below as reference.

 <img width="1235" alt="Screen Shot 2021-10-02 at 2 46 17 PM" src="https://user-images.githubusercontent.com/4811912/135732677-ec728482-40a1-4fdf-8d17-5d6d00bfd273.png">